Library and Information Science

 Doctoral Faculty Member - membership is required to chair doctoral examination or dissertation committees.
 Graduate faculty membership is a prerequisite for Doctoral faculty membership.

-While MU does not offer undergraduate degrees specifically in learning technologies and design, the University does offer baccalaureate opportunities in a number of related areas, both within the College of Education (specifically, the Bachelor of Educational Studies), and in the other Schools and Colleges that make up the University.
+While MU does not offer undergraduate degrees specifically in library and information science, the University does offer baccalaureate opportunities in a number of related areas, both within the College of Education and Human Development (specifically, the Bachelor of Educational Studies), and in the other Schools and Colleges that make up the University.
 The catalog provides a complete list of these degree options.

 - MLIS in Library and Information Science